rtCamp/Frappe-Manager/docs/commands/index.md

 ```

 ### :material-swap-horizontal: [`fm switch`](switch.md) {.command-heading}
-**Switch to an image tag, or roll back**
+**Switch to an image, or roll back**

-Forward deploys and rollbacks are the same pipeline pointed at different tags. `--previous` rolls back with migrate disabled; add `--restore-db` to restore the deploy's DB dump too.
+Forward deploys and rollbacks are the same pipeline pointed at different images. `--previous` rolls back with migrate disabled; add `--restore-db` to restore the deploy's DB dump too.

 ```bash
 fm switch mybench local/mybench:20260721-abc123